eloicasamayor/great_places/README.md

 ```
 To create a File object, we just call **File()** and provide the path of the file

-## Working with Locations
-We can define a Location, for example, with a custom class that contains:
-- double Latitude
-- double Longitude
-- String Adress

 ## Opening the camera and taking a picture
 We can use the package [image_picker](https://pub.dev/packages/image_picker)
 ```dart